BeeGroup-cimne/beegroup_importing_tool/sources/CEEC3X/README.md

 ## Harmonization

-The harmonization of the file will be done with the following mapping, also it will be splitted depending on the elements on the XML
+The harmonization of the file will be done with the following mapping, also it will be split depending on the elements on the XML

 ####  "DatosDelCertificador" ==> NOT MAPPED
 ####  "IdentificacionEdificio" =>